adityatandon14/risk-calu/README.md

 then after login redirected to page secform.jsx 3. secform.jsx in{src/LOGIN/components/secform.jsx} AFTER pressing submit button it should be redirected to 4.
 Calculator.js in{src/cal/calculator.js}

-facing problem in linking these four pages have to work on ui too after linking
+facing problem in linking these four pages have to work on ui too after linking js animations dont work after linking but it works on separate react files.